 - Strain the butter mixture through a fine sieve.
 Save the garlic and the herbs.

 - Place the turkey breast in a baking dish, skin side up.
-Cover with a piece of plastic wrap to prevent the injection from accidentally squirting all over the kitchen.
-Fill the kitchen injector with the strained butter and inject the breast all over, in a diamond pattern, injecting about ¼ - ⅓ of an ounce at a time.
+Cover with a piece of plastic wrap to prevent the butter from accidentally squirting all over the kitchen.
+Fill the kitchen injector with the strained butter and inject the breast all over, in a diamond pattern, releasing about 1/4 - 1/3 of an ounce at a time.

 - Add the garlic and herbs that you saved earlier.
-Rub the garlic/herb mixture and the butter from the bottom of the baking dish all over the turkey breast.
+Rub the garlic and herb mixture and the butter from the bottom of the baking dish all over the turkey breast.

 - Evenly sprinkle 1 teaspoon of kosher salt all over the breast and pat it down to make sure the salt sticks.